abelectronicsuk/ABElectronics_CPP_Libraries/ServoPi/README.md

 Servo(uint8_t address, double low_limit, double high_limit, bool reset, bool use_oe_pin)
 ```
 **Parameter:** address - i2c address for the ServoPi board, defaults to 0x40
 **Optional Parameter:** low_limit - Pulse length in milliseconds for the lower servo limit. (default = 1.0ms)
 **Optional Parameter:** high_limit - Pulse length in milliseconds for the upper servo limit. (default = 2.0ms)
-**Optional Parameter:** reset - true: reset the servo controller and turn off all channels .  false: initialise with existing servo positions and frequency. (default = true)
+**Optional Parameter:** reset - true: reset the servo controller and turn off all channels.  false: initialise with existing servo positions and frequency. (default = true)
 **Optional Parameter:** use_oe_pin - true = Enable the Output Enable pin on the GPIO port. false = Output Enable pin not used.
 Defaults to true.

 Methods: